mharrisonbaker/mpep-finetune/README.md

 # MPEP LLaMA Fine-Tuning

-This repository contains scripts and data for fine-tuning the LLaMA 3.1 8B model on legal texts from the **Manual of Patent Examining Procedure (MPEP)**.
+This repository contains scripts and data for fine-tuning the LLaMA 3.1 8B model on Multiple Choice Questions covering the **Manual of Patent Examining Procedure (MPEP)**.

 ## 🚀 Project Goals
-- Improve LLaMA's ability to answer patent law-related questions.
+- Improve LLaMA's ability to answer patent law-related multiple choice questions.
-- Train on structured **question-answer (QA) pairs** extracted from the MPEP.
+- Train on structured **question-answer (QA) pairs**.
 - Utilize **LoRA/QLoRA** to efficiently fine-tune on a GPU.

 ## 📂 Repository Structure